lablup/backend.ai-docs-webui/docs/sessions_all/sessions_all.rst

 the final image.
 Remember that ``/home/work`` is a mount folder (scratch directory), so it is not included.

 .. note::
-   Currently, Backend.AI supports "Convert Session to Image" only when the session is in ``INTERACTIVE`` mode.
+   Currently, GPU Platform supports "Convert Session to Image" only when the session is in ``INTERACTIVE`` mode.
    To prevent unexpected error, users may not be able to terminate the session during committing process.
    To stop the ongoing process, check the session, and force-terminate it.